learn-co-curriculum/phase-1-review-strings-lab/README.md

 const welcomeMessage = currentUser;
 ```

-When we save the file and look back at the browser, we still have two passing tests.
+When we rerun the tests, we still have two passing.
 But now the first and third tests are passing instead of the first and second!
 That doesn't seem quite right.

 It turns out that the tests want `welcomeMessage` to include _both_ `'Welcome to Flatbook, '` and the value stored in `currentUser`.
 Maybe we can include both of them in a single string?